SammamMahdi/Hand_Gesture_BSC12/README.md

 - **Left Click:** Tap your pinky finger down.
 - **Drag/Grab:** Hold your middle finger down to grab (hold left mouse button).
 - **Right Click:** Tap your ring finger down.
-- **Terminate:** Press all 5 fingers down.
+- **Terminate:** Using the Rock and Roll gesture.
 - **To quit:** Press `ESC` or `q` in the preview window or press all 5 fingers down.

 ## Troubleshooting
 - If you see an error about missing modules, install them with pip as shown above.
-- If the overlay does not appear, ensure PyQt5 is installed and your system supports transparent windows.
+- If the overlay does not appear, please make sure PyQt5 is installed and your system supports transparent windows.
-- If the camera is not detected, check your webcam connection and CAMERA_INDEX setting in the script.
+- If the camera isn't detected, could you check your webcam connection and CAMERA_INDEX setting in the script?

 ## Customization
 - Adjust sensitivity and smoothing by changing the `SMOOTH_ALPHA` constant in the script.